ttz-emo/pyemmo/doc/source/pydraft.api.rst

 The arguments `gmsh`, `getdp`, `mod` and `res` are optional.
 If you don't specify the paths for Gmsh or GetDP, the program will try to find them in the system path.
 The default path for the model result files (`mod` path) is a new folder in the user directory created at install time.
-For Windows this will be something like :file:`C:/Users/USER_NAME/AppData/Roaming/pydraft/Results`.
+For Windows this will be something like :file:`C:/Users/USER_NAME/AppData/Roaming/pyemmo/Results`.
-By default the results directory for the simulation results will be stored in the same folder as the onelab simulation files created by PyDraft.
+By default the results directory for the simulation results will be stored in the same folder as the onelab simulation files created by PyEMMO.
 The folder name defaults to :file:`/res_MODEL_NAME`.

 .. _table-label: